 Understandability of the DT models is crucial for maintaining and upgrading products in the field.
-The architecture should have the capability of plug-and-play new versions of DT sub-components by standardized, e.g., by broadly available connectors.
+The architecture should be able to plug-and-play new versions of DT sub-components by standardized, e.g., by broadly available connectors.
 One can also think of this as containerization.